 Pasemaster Mase, continued: "We sampled them at my mother's house, on this little keyboard we had, a Casio SK1.
 It didn't even have an input on it so you could get a clear sample, you just had to put it right next to the speaker.
 So that's how we were doing pre-production then, before we even knew what pre-production meant.

-I finally played (producer) Prince Paul things we had been working on on a four-track, dubbing cassettes and that.
+I finally played (producer) Prince Paul things we had been working on a 4-track, dubbing cassettes and that.
 Paul was excited by what he heard, he was just as excited as I was.
 He was like, 'Man I gotta meet with your guys, I can't make no promises, but we could definitely go in the studio and clean all of this up and put all of this together.
 I'm gonna do my best to shop for a record deal for you guys."

 Prince Paul eventually produced the track along with the rest of 3 Feet High and Rising.